google/vimdoc/README.md

 #### Introduction

-The introductory comment block at the top of the main plugin file is used to populate this section.
+The introductory comment block is used to populate this section.

 #### Configuration